Skip to main content

 Health and safety standards for rented homes (HHSRS)

-It is done by an environmental health officer from your council.
+The check is done by an environmental health officer from your council.

-• formal enforcement action against the landlord
+• taking legal action against the landlord

 Which homes are covered by the HHSRS?